 Marin Karraker grew up as a 'park brat' living in 6 places before the age of 18.
 Both parents were NPS superintendents at one time!
 She obtained degrees at University of Alaska Fairbanks before starting her own NPS career.
 She worked seasonally at Alaska Public Lands Information Center (Fairbanks) and at Grand Canyon.
 She has since held permanent positions in Fees, Interpretation, Permits, and Administration over almost 20 years in 7 locations.
-She is presently the Administrative Officer at one of our newest NPS sites, Valles Caldera National Preserve.
-She has 2 cats at home and 1 kid in college (Fight On, USC Trojans!).
+She is presently the Chief of Administration for the SEAZ Group (Chiricahua, Fort Bowie, and Coronado).
+She has two cats at home and one kid in law school (!).

 Nicholas Mann is a resident of the Volunteer State, Tennessee, and strives daily to conduct himself with the state’s nickname in mind.
 He has worked closely with staff in the Great Smoky Mountains National Park serving two seasons as a contract environmental technician and four seasons as a volunteer.
 Recently Nicholas completed a season with the Tennessee State Park system at Seven Islands State Birding Park as an Interpreter/Naturalist.
 Nick commits twelve hours per week to community service as a volunteer Rescue Technician with the Knoxville Volunteer Emergency Rescue Squad.
 Including the Rescue Squad he has worked with three non-profit organizations, which also include Laurel High School and United Mountain Defense.
 Nick seeks to contribute and serve the Association of National Park Rangers membership by utilizing his experience with non-profits, as well as, fostering relationships with association members, park service enthusiasts, and stakeholders of natural and culturally significant sites.
 Nick is excited to contribute to a community sharing a common passion for naturalism and history.